Review: The Leica M10

 For people not already inside the Leica ecosystem I think that the M10 is a much harder choice.
 The M10 does offer something distinctive to the shooting experience, and will give the best possible image quality from some of the unique lenses available for the system.
 But if looking for a genuinely authentic “Leica experience” I still strongly recommend trying a film body first.

 Lastly, for professional photographers looking to enter the system, Leica’s service and repair remains a problem.
-The staff are helpful and knowledgeable, but the system is hopelessly under-resourced compared to comparable services from Canon or Nikon.
-The recent five-month repair of my M7, with three round-trips to Wetzlar, was a painful reminder of how you need to provide your own backup equipment when working with Leica equipment.
+The staff are helpful and knowledgeable, but the system is hopelessly under-resourced.
+The recent five-month repair of my M7, with three round-trips to Wetzlar, was a painful reminder of how you need to provide your own backup equipment when working with Leica equipment – something which is particularly painful with the high cost of much Leica equipment.

 I am perhaps not a typical Leica customer.
 I strongly believe that the imaging possibilities of the camera are far more important than nostalgic notions about photographic history, details such as engravings on the top-plate, or that the camera body is made from chunks of milled brass.
-And please don’t get me started on nonsense such as the Lenny Kravitz special editions, which frankly should make any serious photographer cringe.
+And please don’t get me started on nonsense such as the cringe-worthy Lenny Kravitz special editions.

-The M10 works for me because it fits neatly in to an existing system of cameras and lenses that include both film and digital.
-And it is those lenses, with their unique combination of size and imaging characteristics that ultimately ensure that the M10 still has a role to play today.
+Above all, the M10 works for me personally because it fits neatly in to an existing system of cameras and lenses that include both film and digital.
+And it is those lenses, with their unique combination of size and superlative imaging characteristics that ultimately ensure that the M series still has a role to play today.